Samsung Galaxy S25: Lineup

+Dimensions

 The Galaxy S25 features a flat 6.2 in display.
 The Galaxy S25+ offers similar internal hardware with a larger 6.7 in display.
 The Galaxy S25 Ultra includes a 6.9 in display, a larger frame compared to its predecessor, and rounded corners that align more closely with the design language of the Galaxy S series.

 The Galaxy S25 Edge, a new addition to the series, also has a 6.7-inch (17 cm) display and is the thinnest and most compact model in the lineup, at 5.8 mm thick.
 Across the line-up, weights range from 162 g (Galaxy S25) to 218 g (Galaxy S25 Ultra).

 While the S25 and S25+ have dimensions similar to their S24 counterparts, the S25 Ultra includes design adjustments, and the S25 Edge is distinguished by a thinner chassis.